oracle/db-sharding/oke-based-sharding-deployment/README.md

 ### Parameters - OKE Deployment on OCI

 Edit the file samples/oci-oke-setup-env.yaml and make changes based on your requirement.
-If it is a new a setup, you can keep the default values except following and change them based on your requirement:
+If it is a new setup, you can keep the default values except following and change them based on your requirement:

 * oke_cluster_ssh_public_key: Specify the public SSH key to login to worker nodes.
-You need to make sure you have private key available on your ansible control machine to login to worker nodes.
-You need to provide publich ssh key under double quoates.
+You need to make sure you have a private key available on your ansible control machine to login to worker nodes.
+You need to provide public ssh key under double quotes.
 Default set to "<PUBLIC_SSH_KEY>".

-### Customize the setup by modifying the parameters in each section based on user environment.
+### Customize the setup by modifying the parameters in each section based on the user environment.

 * quad_zero_route: Default set to "0.0.0.0/0".
 * TCP_protocol: Default set to "6".
 Do not change this value.